gremlin/selinux-policies/README.md

 # Gremlin SELinux Policies

-The repository contains a set of SELinux policies that can be applied to Linux systems for the purpose of granting various priviledges to Gremlin.
+This repository contains a set of SELinux policies that can be applied to Linux systems for the purpose of granting various priviledges to Gremlin.

 ## What is SELinux?